GaspardMerten/flutter_auto_form/README.md

 Dynamic form generation is also feasible but still in experimental mode.
 It is accessible through the JsonSchemaForm class.

-A demo video can be found at: https://drive.google.com/uc?id=1axi4CSEYflt3oxmnvEI9pIpOMjN4AJD2

 ## Installation